s4m-s3pi0l/addy-validator/README.md

 └── README.md           # This documentation
 ```

-## Browser Compatibility

-- Modern browsers with ES6+ support
-- Clipboard API support (with fallback for older browsers)
-- Responsive design works on all screen sizes

 ## Development

 To run locally:
 1. Clone or download this repository
 2. Open `index.html` in a web browser
 3. No build process or dependencies required

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this tool.

-## License

-This project is open source and available under the MIT License.